0AlphaZero0/Text-Classification-Data-Citation-EuropePMC/Logbook & Notes/README.md

 - *Embedding* : Re-work about approaches N-gram/Tokenizer/Lemmatization/Stemming.
   * Indeed I didn't understood that Lemmatization and stemming couldn't be use for a single approach.
 Stemming or Lemmatization should be used before the tokenizer or N-gram or Embedding.
 The tokenizer will make each word a token which can be represented by a value or a vector, the N-gram approach will make bag of words and assign a numerical vector to describe it, and the embedding will look at words before and after the current word and represent the word and its context in a numerical vector.
-- *LSTM* : It's weird that this Deep learning method gives worst results than embedding sowe need tolook deeper for any problems.
+- *LSTM* : It's weird that this Deep learning method gives worst results than embedding so we need to look deeper for any problems.

 [:top::top::top::top::top::top::top::top::top::top::top::top::top::top:Go to the top:top::top::top::top::top::top::top::top::top::top::top::top::top::top::top:](#top)